MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/04-pipelines.md

 Out-File -FilePath $env:TEMP\services.txt
 ```

-You can run the command that provides the needed output within parenthesis as the value for the
+You can run the command that provides the needed output within parentheses as the value for the
 parameter of the command requiring the input.

 ```powershell